waldur/waldur-docs/docs/about/concepts/policies.md

 ## Overview

 Policies are automated reactions to events on [marketplace](marketplace.md) resources — typically to cap cost, cap usage, or terminate a misbehaving resource.
-They run alongside [quotas](quotas.md): a quota refuses an action up front, a policy reacts to facts after the fact within a period (this month's spend, this quarter's CPU-hours, this year's storage).
+They run alongside [quotas](quotas.md): a quota refuses an action up front, while most policy actions react to facts after the fact within a period (this month's spend, this quarter's CPU-hours, this year's storage).

+The one exception is the `block_creation_of_new_resources` action on cost policies: it is also evaluated **synchronously at order submission**, so an order that would push the projected period total above the limit is rejected with `400 Bad Request` before any resource or order row is persisted.
+The other actions (notify, terminate, throttle, …) still run from the post-invoice trigger.

 ## Model